romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Where should sensitive information, such as access tokens and passwords, be stored when configuring GitHub Actions workflows?
+Q: Where should sensitive information, such as access tokens and passwords, be stored when configuring GitHub Actions workflows?
 <details><summary>Show the answer</summary><p>

 - **As encrypted secrets, which can be accessed in the workflow via the secrets context**